Anahkiasen/isaac-mod-manager/README.md

 $ composer global require "anahkiasen/isaac-mod-manager:1.0.x@dev"
 ```

+To switch back to the stable version, simply run the "Stable version" install command right above.

 ### Via the PHAR archive

 Alternatively you can use the PHAR archive, which you can download in the [Releases](https://github.com/Anahkiasen/isaac-mod-manager/releases) page.